tlhunter/consumer-centric-api-design/book.md

 Most of the time a Server will want to know exactly who is making which Requests.
 Sure, some APIs provide endpoints to be consumed by the general (anonymous) public, but most of the time work is being perform on behalf of someone.

-<a href="https://tools.ietf.org/html/rfc6749">OAuth 2.0</a> provides a great way of doing this.
+[OAuth 2.0](https://tools.ietf.org/html/rfc6749) provides a great way of doing this.
 With each Request, you can be sure you know which Consumer is making requests, which User they are making requests on behalf of, and provides a (mostly) standardized way of expiring access or allowing Users to revoke access from a Consumer, all without the need for a third-party consumer to know the Users login credentials.

-There are also <a href="http://tools.ietf.org/html/rfc5849">OAuth 1.0</a> and <a href="https://dev.twitter.com/docs/oauth/xauth">xAuth</a>, which fill the same space.
+There are also [OAuth 1.0](http://tools.ietf.org/html/rfc5849) and [xAuth](https://dev.twitter.com/docs/oauth/xauth), which fill the same space.
 Whichever method you choose, make sure it is something common and well documented with many different libraries written for the languages/platforms which your Consumers will likely be using.

 I can honestly tell you that OAuth 1.0a, while it is the most secure of the options, is a huge pain in the ass to implement.
 I was surprised by the number of Third Party Developers who had to implement their own library since one didn't exist for their language already.
 I've spent enough hours debugging cryptic "invalid signature" errors to recommend you choose an alternative.